statikfintechllc/Ascend-Institute/docs/README.md

 ---

 <details>
-<summary>🤷‍♂️ AscendAI?
-GremlinGPT?
+<summary>🤷‍♂️ Ascend Institute?
 Open if still Confused. 🤷‍♂️</summary>

 ## What Is the Ascend Institute?